trailofbits/deepstate/docs/fuzzing.md

 Synchronization:
 * libFuzzer executor runs the fuzzer in auto-sync mode (`-reload=1`)
-* Test cases pushed to PUSH_DIR will be automatically used by the libFuzzer
+* Test cases pushed to `PUSH_DIR` will be automatically used by the libFuzzer
-* Filenames may be arbitrary
+* Filenames in `PUSH_DIR` may be arbitrary

 Resuming:
-* libFuzzer uses test cases from each specified dir, so the executor only needs to use PULL_DIR to resume fuzzing
+* libFuzzer uses test cases from each specified dir, so the executor just uses `PULL_DIR` to resume fuzzing

 Statistics:
 * Informations are printed line-by-line
 * `-print_final_stats=1` makes the fuzzer output summary once finished
+* Executor redirects libFuzzer's stdout to file and parses it

 Use the `LIBFUZZER_WHICH_TEST`
 environment variable to control which test libFuzzer runs, using a